Fabulously-Optimized/vanilla-installer-python/CONTRIBUTING.md

 - As of right now, we do not support **translations**, but you are welcome to implement such feature if you're a developer!

-- As FO does not accept monetary contributions besides browsing or downloading on [Modrinth](https://modrinth.com/modpack/fabulously-optimized) or [CurseForge](https://curseforge.com/minecraft/modpacks/fabulously-optimized) (respectively), VanillaInstaller does not accept them either.
+- As FO does not accept monetary contributions besides browsing or downloading on [Modrinth](https://modrinth.com/modpack/fabulously-optimized) or [CurseForge](https://curseforge.com/minecraft/modpacks/fabulously-optimized) (respectively), Vanilla Installer does not accept them either.

 [More ways to support (some of them involve the modpack itself)](https://github.com/Fabulously-Optimized/fabulously-optimized/blob/main/CONTRIBUTING.md)